 It’s simply a list of office organization tips I’m thinking about now, and that will doubtless change.

 That’s because I think about office organization a lot.
 It’s one of my favorite things.
 I’ve even been known to wander around an Office Depot on Memorial Day weekend, eying the office products and feeling totally content.

 These are some of my current concerns:

-Touch once, toss often – You’ve probably heard that standard time management tip about only touching a piece of paper once.
+You’ve probably heard that standard time management tip about only touching a piece of paper once.
 It’s a sound one, because I’m convinced that paper has metastasizing properties.
 I think we should expand this tip to include electronic communications.
-How many e-mails do you have cluttering up your in-box for no apparent reason?
+How many e-mails do you have cluttering up your inbox for no apparent reason?
 I’d tell you how many I have, but it’s embarrassing.
 File your e-mails or delete them.